Tropical trigonal curves: Trigonal and divisorially trigonal metric graphs: the 3 -edge connected case

-\begin{rk} We will see in this section that when $\Gamma$ is a $3\mbox{-}$edge connected metric graph without loops, if it is trigonal, then the tropical modification $\Gamma',$ from which a non-degenerate harmonic morphism of degree 3 to a tree exists, is such that $\Gamma'=\Gamma,$ i.e. no trees are added in this case. \end{rk}
+\begin{rema} The above result has already been proved in terms of combinatorial graphs in~\cite{ADMYY}, for a $3$-edge connected graph $G$.
+In the metric case, one needs to consider also edge lengths, which adds a layer of complexity.
+However, if we restrict to the loopless case, the results in the metric and non-metric case are comparable.
+We will indeed see in this section that when $\Gamma$ is a $3\mbox{-}$edge connected metric graph without loops, if it is trigonal, then the tropical modification $\Gamma',$ from which a non-degenerate harmonic morphism of degree 3 to a tree exists, is such that $\Gamma'=\Gamma,$ i.e. no trees are added in this case. \end{rema}

-\begin{proof}[Proof of Theorem \ref{th:Main_Theo}, $A.\Rightarrow B$ ] The proof of this first implication when $|V(G_0)|>3$ and $\Gamma$ is trigonal follows from Lemma \ref{lm:Lemma_preim}.
+\begin{proof}[Proof of Theorem~\ref{th:Main_Theo}, $A.\Rightarrow B$ ] The proof of this first implication when $|V(G_0)|>3$ and $\Gamma$ is trigonal follows from Lemma~\ref{lm:Lemma_preim}.

 Instead, if $|V(G_0)|=2,$ define $D:=x+2y,$ s.t $x,y\in V(G_0)$ and $x\neq y.$ Then, for any $w\in \Gamma,$ set $d=\operatorname{min}\{d(x,w),d(y,w))\}$ and define $f_w:\Gamma\rightarrow \mathbb{R}$ with slope $-1$ from both $x,y$ along a path of length $d$ over the edge containing $w$ and constant everywhere else.
 This gives $D-w+\operatorname{div}(f_w)=z+w'$, with $z\in\{x,y\}$ and $w'\in \Gamma$ which proves that $D$ has rank $1.$